 Another subject that was prominent in the pages of the school chronicles was a description of the problems related to organisation of education.
-These problems resulted from the conscription of some teachers to the army and from a plague of illnesses among the teaching staff.
+These problems resulted from the conscription of some teachers to the army and from a plague of illnesses among the teaching staff50.
 Despite difficult wartime conditions and a significant shortage of qualified staff, teachers whose health prevented them from working were sent to nursing homes.
 Teachers who reached a certain age were sent on retirement.
 In many cases, the scarcities of teaching staff resulted in a reduction of the number of lessons.
 Although the situation was under control to some degree in Gniezno, where there were relatively many teachers, the situation was much worse in villages, where there was usually one teacher working in a small school.
 The authors of the chronicles often describe situations when teachers from neighbouring schools conducted classes for their absent colleagues.
-It happened on many occasions that classes were held only on two or three days a week in certain schools because one teacher had to work in a few locations.
+It happened on many occasions that classes were held only on two or three days a week in certain schools because one teacher had to work in a few locations51.
 Unusual situations called for unusual measures on the part of the school authorities: From the outbreak of the war, attempts were made to address the shortage of teachers caused by mobilisation, such as transferring pupils to other schools located closest to their place of residence.
 In 1914, the school in Witkowo was forced to accept children from Malachowo Wierzbiczany.
-A similar situation occurred in 1917 when children from Makowica were admitted to the Witkowo facility.
-In 1915, following the conscription of a teacher called Funk from Imielnik, children from that school were taught in a school in Lednogóra for three weeks by the wife of a local priest, Georg Mattke, who was not a professional teacher.
-Two years later the Royal Prussian District of Bydgoszcz (Königliche Preussische Regierung zu Bromberg) allowed a crafts teacher from the post-Franciscan school in Gniezno, Lieutenant
+A similar situation occurred in 1917 when children from Makowica were admitted to the Witkowo facility52.
+In 1915, following the conscription of a teacher called Funk from Imielnik, children from that school were taught in a school in Lednogóra for three weeks by the wife of a local priest, Georg Mattke, who was not a professional teacher53.
+Two years later the Royal Prussian District of Bydgoszcz (Königliche Preussische Regierung zu Bromberg) allowed a crafts teacher from the post-Franciscan school in Gniezno, Lieutenant Ella Matha Schach, de domo Hausbeck, to work as a teacher even though she was

-GG2, ARC, KSwJ, p.
+49 GG2, ARC, KSwJ, p.
 76; KSwI, pp. 75, 85.

-APPOG, SPwP, ibid., pp. 36-37; APPOG, SwŚW, ibid., pp. 203-209; APP, SPzPiWP, ibid., pp. 181-182, 192; GG1, ARC, SP1, sheets 39, 42-47v., 52, 54-54v.; GG2, ARC, KSwJ, p.
+50 APPOG, SPwP, ibid., pp. 36-37; APPOG, SwŚW, ibid., pp. 203-209; APP, SPzPiWP, ibid., pp. 181-182, 192; GG1, ARC, SP1, sheets 39, 42-47v., 52, 54-54v.; GG2, ARC, KSwJ, p.
 81; SPM, ARC, KSwM, p.
 94; UGwK, ARC, KSwS, pp. 166-170.

-APPOG, SwW, ibid., pp. 69-70; APP, SPzPiWP, ibid., pp. 178-180, 199, 210; GG1, ARC, SP1, sheets 42, 43, 44v., 46, 48-49, 52; GG2, ARC, KSwJ, p.
+51 APPOG, SwW, ibid., pp. 69-70; APP, SPzPiWP, ibid., pp. 178-180, 199, 210; GG1, ARC, SP1, sheets 42, 43, 44v., 46, 48-49, 52; GG2, ARC, KSwJ, p.
 81; KSwD p.
 25; NSPG, ARC, KSwG, pp. 46, 53-54; KSwI, p.
 78.

-APPOG, SwW, ibid., pp. 60, 70.
+52 APPOG, SwW, ibid., pp. 60, 70.

-KSwI, p.
+53 KSwI, p.
 78.

-Ella Matha Schach, de domo Hausbeck, to work as a teacher even though she was married.
+married54.
 This decision might have been made easier for the district clerks by the fact that Lieutenant Schach was a daughter of Wilhelm Hausbeck, the dean of the Gniezno school for boys, which neighboured with the school for girls.
-In order to enable the teachers to get to work on time the beginning of lessons was moved to 7 am in many village schools.
+In order to enable the teachers to get to work on time the beginning of lessons was moved to 7 am in many village schools55.